hosseingz/qraphlibql/README.md

 ## Prerequisites
 1. Python 3.x installed on your machine.
 2. A virtual environment (recommended).
-3. Django and Graphene-Django installed in your environment.

 ## Setting Up the Project
 1. **Clone the repository**: